myseq/myseq.github.io/README.md

 # myseq.github.io
-main site for myseq
+MySeq main site

-The source code for the main site.
+Here's the the place where I maintain all the source codes for the myseq's main site.

+More contents will be added from time to time.

+--
+zd